 Already experienced the delights of the National Gallery?
 Try the small but perfectly formed Wallace Collection instead.
 Housed in a grand residence near Marble Arch, the Wallace Collection includes portraits, porcelain and pikestaffs – there's a large room devoted to armour and weaponry.
 Entry is free.

 Whether you've spent your morning at the National Gallery or Wallace Collection, it's an easy walk, Tube or bus ride to the Carnaby area near Oxford Circus for a cheap lunch.

 Afternoon: Hyde Park or Bargain Shopping

 Once you've satisfied your hunger, stave off the urge to splash more cash with a relaxing afternoon in Hyde Park, which is free to enter.

 Here you can stroll at leisure by the Serpentine lake, sit and read, or simply watch the world go by – some of the best people-spotting in London is to be found here; even better that it's free!

 For dinner, return to Leicester Square in Central London.
 Avoid the pricier bars and restaurants right on the square and check out Chinatown – centred on Gerrard Street – which has lots of cheap restaurants if you look carefully.
-Another handy tip is to grab a Tastecard, which gets you half-price meals in a wide range of restaurants across London.
+Another handy tip is to grab a Tastecard, which gets you a wide range of restaurant special offers across London.

 A decent cheap option for filmgoers is the Prince Charles Cinema which shows just-off-new-release films for discounted ticket prices.
-Tickets start from £8.00 per person (cheaper for members).
+Cheap tickets start from £8.00 per person (cheaper for members).
 The cinema also screens popular Sing-A-Long-A films, where you're encouraged to sing along, out loud, to your favourite movie musicals, including Frozen and Grease!

 Finally, those who want a late-night culture fix can check out one of the free Museum and Gallery Lates.